An Open Source Schema Registry with Schema Checks for Federated GraphQL

 For example, this could be your very simple schema file for a blogging subgraph:

-You can also directly check for composition errors before creating the federated graph with the following command:
+You can also directly check for composition errors before composing and publishing changes to the federated graph with the following command:

 With this command you can slowly check composition between different subgraphs until you’re happy with the result, or go all-in and specify all matching labels and check if the composition of the entire API is valid.